 What prior knowledge and skills are required?

-A GCSE in Geography is not a prerequisite but you will need to be fluent in written English and have strong Maths skills.
+A GCSE in Geography is not a prerequisite, however it is strongly encouraged.
+You will need to be fluent in written English and have strong Maths skills.
 CTC requires a minimum of C at GCSE in both subjects.

 Geography is about the world we live in and students need to keep up to date with current events and affairs.
 Reading a quality newspaper regularly and watching documentaries and news programmes on television are therefore strongly recommended.
 Students are also encouraged to read the Geography Review, written specifically for AS and A Level Geography students, which is available in CTC Library.